At a Glance

 ✨Demonstrate Tech Savviness

-Since the role involves using various technologies and equipment, be ready to talk about your proficiency with different software and tools.
+Since the role involves using various technologies and equipment, be ready to talk about your experience with different software and tools.
 Mention any specific systems you've used in previous roles that relate to data input or administrative support.

 ✨Emphasise Teamwork and Adaptability